 The money from the drug trade has led to mass corruption in Guinea-Bissau's public institutions, especially the armed forces.

-, was supervised by more than 500 international observers.
+The election, delayed several times for security reasons, was supervised by more than 500 international observers.

 About 80 percent of the country's 1.6 million people depend on cashew farming - the biggest money earner - with two-thirds of the population living below the poverty line.